In Conversation: Lucas Maassen & Margriet Craens

 What are your sources of inspiration?

-MC: Nature.
-Food.
-Food is a big source of inspiration, though especially for what to eat.
+MC: Food is also a big source of inspiration, though especially for what to eat.
 Sometimes it leads to a project.
 I once did a whole project about cheese.
 Awkward social situations also inspire me.

 LM: My sources of inspiration are around me.
 I’ve done projects with my family, my sons, and my parents.
-I try to look for more meaning in design.
-And yes, now that we have a dog, I’ll probably do a project with it soon.
+Personal connections bring more meaning to my work.
+Now that we have a dog, I’ll probably do a project with it too.
 I’m also inspired by artists like Rietveld, Enzo Mari, and other design heroes.
-I love chairs — their makers, shapes, materials, years of production.

 “Food is a big source of inspiration.
 I once did a whole project about cheese.”